Working in partnership to assist vulnerable consumers to decrease their energy costs.

 Learn more about this project

-Ellis Jones employed the full breadth of agency experience and skill to cover three key elements of the project; co-design, material creation & design, and evaluation.
-This involved:
+Ellis Jones employed the full breadth of agency experience and skill to cover three key project elements: co-design, material creation & design, and evaluation.

 - Co-design: Facilitating a co-design workshop with policymakers, front line workers and community organisations to map common challenges, ideate and prioritise interventions.
-Smaller, 1-1 co-design sessions were held with ER workers and their clients involving a range of hands-on activities to understand client personas, communication methods and channels and information needs.
+One-on-one sessions were held with ER workers and their clients involving a range of hands-on activities to understand client personas, communication methods and channels and information needs.

-- Material creation & design: Incorporating the research findings, Ellis Jones co-wrote, designed and developed a toolkit of resources (fact sheets, videos, posters, bill reading tools, flowcharts) to assist vulnerable consumers to engage with the energy market and reduce energy costs.
-Designed materials needed to be accessible for culturally and linguistically diverse communities.
-Block colours, geometric shapes, and large-scale numbering was used to represent each key area of information.
-The materials were also written in easy English to ensure that key information was understood.
+- Material creation & design: Incorporating the research findings, Ellis Jones co-wrote, designed and developed a toolkit of resources (website, fact sheets, videos, posters, bill reading tools, flowcharts) to assist vulnerable consumers to engage with the energy market and reduce energy costs.
+Designed materials need to be accessible for culturally and linguistically diverse communities.
+Block colours, geometric shapes, and large-scale numbering represent each key area of information.
+The materials were also written in plain language to ensure that key information was understood by all audiences.

 - Evaluation: Developing a measurement framework during the initial stages of the project with baseline data collected prior to the start of training.
 The final project evaluation outlines the extent to which the partnership meets project goals, and provides recommendations for the future rollout of the program.

-- more than 90% of ER workers strongly agreed that the rights-based training provided them with the skills, knowledge and confidence to better support vulnerable communities to reduce their energy bills and associated stress and anxiety.
+- more than 90% of ER workers strongly agreed that the rights-based training provided them with the skills, knowledge and confidence to better support their clients to reduce their energy bills and associated stress and anxiety

-- Built new productive relationships between co-design participants, leading to an exchange of resources and information between networks.
+- New productive relationships were built between co-design participants – leading to an ongoing exchange of resources and information between networks.